directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

 pip install Flask requests python-dotenv
 ```

-To make *.env* file variables available on the project, create a file called *config.py* and add the following content to it:
+To make `.env` file variables available on the project, create a `config.py` file:

 ```py
 from dotenv import load_dotenv